ricotandrio/web-indonesia-ipo-data/CONTRIBUTING.md

      gh repo clone ricotandrio/web-indonesia-ipo-data -- --filter=tree:0
      ```

-3. Create a new branch from the latest `main`
+3. Create a new branch from the latest `master`
 4. Make your changes following the [Structure]($project-structure) and [Formatting Rules](#formatting-rules)

 5. Commit and push to the new branch